PowerDNS/pdns/pdns/recursordist/docs/performance.rst

 If Table Based Proxy Mapping is active, the mapped address is used.

 If a matching condition is found, the corresponding subconditions are evaluated.
-If all mentioned subconditions are satisfied, the condittion evalutes to ``true`` and OpenTelemetry Trace data is generated.
+If all mentioned subconditions are satisfied, the condition evaluates to ``true`` and OpenTelemetry Trace data is generated.
 If a subcondition is absent, it is not relevant.
-The following subcondtions can be specified:
+The following subconditions can be specified:

 - ``qnames``: a suffixmatch with the incoming qname is done against the suffixes specified in ``qnames``.
 - ``qtypes``: the qtype of the incoming query must be listed in ``qtypes``
 - ``qid``: the query id of the incoming query must match ``qid``.
-- ``edns_option_required``: the incoing query must have an EDSN option specifying the TraceID.
+- ``edns_option_required``: the incoming query must have an EDSN option specifying the TraceID.
-- ``traceid_only`` if ``true`` only the TraceID is picked up from EDNS data (if present) and placed into the protobuf `openTelemetryTraceID` field; no detailed `openTelemetryData` is produced.
+- ``traceid_only``: if ``true`` only the TraceID is picked up from EDNS data (if present) and placed into the protobuf `openTelemetryTraceID` field; no detailed `openTelemetryData` is produced.

-In the following example two conditions are specified:
+In the following example, two conditions are specified:

 .. code-block:: yaml